davidcana/ZPT-JS/README.md

 *   the data
 *   the final HTML file is the ZPT template!
 The DOM of the HTML page is modified depending on the tags in the ZPT template.

 A main goal of ZPT-JS is not to break a valid HTML document.
 So, as HTML5 allows, instead of using TAL attributes ZPT-JS uses data attributes.
 This way `tal:content` attribute is replaced by `data-content`.
-However, ZPT-JS also supports standard TAL attributes (setting a configuration option).
+However, ZPT-JS also supports standard TAL attributes (invoking `zpt.context.useOriginalTags()`).

 ## Installation